 Dry Kibble Diet: Pros and Cons

 In both the US and the EU, dry kibble is the most common food.
 The ease of keeping and using this food has led several dog owners to choose it.
 Properly made kibble supports dental health and provides convenient, balanced daily nutrition.
-Its advantages include that it is user-friendly, it can be kept for a long time, and it has a good nutrient balance.

 Wet Dog Food: Benefits and When to Use It

 Wet food tastes better and is softer, and a lot of picky dogs love it.
 It also works well for older dogs who have trouble chewing hard kibble.
 Wet food is helpful when your dog is sick, recovering, or just doesn’t want to eat dry food.
-It keeps you hydrated and adds variety to your daily meals.
+It keeps dogs hydrated and adds variety to daily meals.

 A Diet of Fresh Food